Nuclear medicine is a type of medical imaging that provides detailed pictures of what's happening inside the body at the molecular and cellular level.

-Portsmouth Regional Hospital offers nuclear medicine as an advanced tool for pinpointing and diagnosing a number of medical conditions, sometimes in combination with single photon emission computed tomography/computed tomography (SPECT/CT) and other imaging technology.
+Portsmouth Regional Hospital offers nuclear medicine as an advanced tool for pinpointing and diagnosing a number of medical conditions and is an accredited Nuclear Medicine service by the American College of Radiology.

 Nuclear medicine and molecular imaging procedures, which are noninvasive, safe and painless, are used to diagnose and treat cancers such as thyroid, lymphoma and bone metastases.
 In some cases, nuclear medicine can be used in place of a stem cell transplant for lymphoma.
 It is also used in diagnosing and treating:

 - Gastrointestinal disorders

 How You Benefit